List of Odd Squad episodes: Season 2 (2016–19)

+After Otis and Ms. O are kicked off Odd Squad, Olympia, Otis, Oona, and Ms. O try to figure out which one of the agents is trying to destroy Odd Squad and stop them.

 Season 3 (2020–22)

 Odd Squad was renewed for a third season, which premiered on February 17, 2020.
 The third season is titled Odd Squad: Mobile Unit and focuses on an Odd Squad team that travels the world solving odd cases "like a globe-trotting creature or a villain that is causing oddness across multiple towns."
 The season starts with a one-hour special titled: "Odd Beginnings".